PrestaShop/docs/modules/concepts/webservice/_index.md

     {
         return [
             'articles' => array(
-                'description' => 'Blog articles', // The description for who access to this resource through WS 'class' => 'Article', // The classname of your Entity 'forbidden_method' => array('DELETE') // optional if you want to forbid some methods )
+                'description' => 'Blog articles', // The description for those who access to this resource through WS 'class' => 'Article', // The classname of your Entity 'forbidden_method' => array('DELETE') // Optional, if you want to forbid some methods )
         ];
     }